 Understand the appellation system in Portugal

 Created nearly two hundred years before the French, the appellation system of the Douro region was created in order to protect its superior wines.

 The quality and great variety of wines in Portugal are due to noble castas, microclimates, soils and secular knowledge combined with modern science and technology.

 1. DOC (Denominação de Origem Controlada) - These are the most protected wines it ensures t comes strictly from a defined geographical area produced only with permitted grapes and and highly controled quality.
 There are 31 DOCs in Portugal.

 2. IPR (Indication of Regulated Provenance) - Wines that have more regulations placed upon them but are not in a DOC region fall under the category of Indicação de Proveniência Regulamentada

 3. Vinho Regional (Regional Wine) - Carries with it a specific region within Portugal.

 4. Vinho de Mesa (Table Wines) - carries with it only the producer and the designation: from Portugal.

 When is the best time to visit Portugal?

 As a wine lover you know that only by experience you will really understand the words above.
 Portugal as a strong winemaking culture and a wide range of wines ready for every wine lover.
 Portugal is a small trendy country nowadays so book your experiences in advance.
 Now is the best time to book it as from May on Portgual experiences a peak of travellers.
-Ready for 5-day tour in Douro?
+Ready for 5-day tour in Douro with a river cruise?
 Do you want to experience the harvest season?